markflemingtennis/tennis-blog/content/posts/working-from-home.md

 Likewise, in tennis doubles where teammates are in a one up and one back situation, the player in the back like the quarterback, sees the court better and must instruct the player at the net what they need to do.

 * Subsequent to lob clearing the the net player's head the the person in the back should begin running to the ball while simultaneously yelling loud enough for their partner to hear "I got it switch".
 *
 * I got it switch
 * In more advanced doubles may also have to communicate get back and to up

 ## Conclusion

-Master being your doubles team's quarterback in the one up and one back formation by successfully reading the situation on the court in the point, and communicating through an to your partner what they need to do.
+Master being your doubles team's quarterback in the one up and one back formation by successfully reading the situation on the court in the point, and communicating through an audible to your partner what they need to do.